yenchenlin/omnipush-vision/README.md

 python video_prediction/gen_dataset.py
 ```

 Now run `ls output` to observe the generated data.
-Each sub-push should consist of 12 frames with the corresponding action stored in numpy format.
+Each sub-push should consist of 40 frames with the corresponding action stored in numpy format.

 ## Questions

-- Why the length is shorter (12 frames) than the released dataset?
+- Why the length (40 frames) is longer than the released dataset (12 frames)?
-  - I originally have scripts to stitch different sub-pushes, but they didn't work for `old`, `plywood`, and `old_plywood` :(
+  - For the released data, I subsampled 12 out of 40 frames to form the dataset.